joalmjoalm/UnifyFS/docs/client-api.md

 # UnifyFS Client API

-This document describes the background and motivation for the development of a new client application programming interface (API) for _UnifyFS_, including key design choices that were made.
+This document describes the background and motivation for the development of a new client application programming interface (API) for [_UnifyFS_][1], including key design choices that were made.
 The current API, along with brief documentation on intended usage, is also presented.
 Finally, potential useful additions to the API are proposed.

 ## Background

+_UnifyFS_ was originally designed to enable direct integration within user applications based on POSIX I/O or MPI-IO.
+Interposition on the application's existing I/O operations was chosen as the most seamless method, as it requires the least amount of changes to application source code.
+The only source modifications necessary were to insert calls to `unifyfs_mount()` and `unifyfs_unmount()` at the beginning and end (respectively) of your application.
+With these two simple additions, applications could just prepend `/unifyfs` to their existing file paths to make use of the unified storage space.

 ## Motivation

+Although the original design accomplished its goal of easy application integration, the resulting client library code was not developed in a modular fashion that exposed clean internal APIs for core functionality such as file I/O. The lack of modularity has limited the ability of _UnifyFS_ to explore additional integrations that would increase its usability.

+For example, existing commonly-used distributed I/O storage libraries such as HDF5 and ADIOS have modular designs that permit implementation of new storage backend technologies, but _UnifyFS_ provided no API that could be leveraged to support such developments.

+Further, users had no way of exploring the _UnifyFS_ namespace from outside of their applications, since common system tools (e.g., Unix shells and file system commands) could not be used without explicitly modifying their source code.
+The _UnifyFS_ team has explored various options to provide system tools (e.g., FUSE and custom command-line tools), but initial development on these approaches stalled due to the lack of appropriate APIs.

+Finally, using interposition as the only means of affecting application I/O behavior meant that important _UnifyFS_ semantics, particularly [file lamination][2], required hijacking existing system calls like `fsync()` and `chmod()` to impart new meaning to their use in applications.
+For many applications, these system calls were not already used, and thus had to be added to the source code to effect the desired behavior.

+Together, these limitations motivated our desire to define a new client API that provided the required interfaces for these use cases, as well as potential future uses.

 ## Design Choices